 When you feel stress, your body makes adrenaline increases in your heart rate to move more oxygenated blood to your muscles, lungs and brains to make you faster, stronger and creates the “flight fight and freeze” response.
 Problems happen when your body processes constant stress as you move through the “flight, fight and freeze response”.

 Mental health conditions like stress and anxiety affect how the brain signals your body’s physical response.
-Stress and anxiety interrupt how the brain sends messages to the penis to allow extra blood flow, affecting your sexual performance.
+Stress and anxiety interrupt how the brain sends messages to the penis to allow extra blood flow, affecting your sexual function and sexual performance.
 So, can stress cause erectile dysfunction?

 Having erectile dysfunction (ED) can also lead to stress and anxiety and is a vicious cycle.
 Stress and anxiety cause erectile dysfunction and having erectile dysfunction causes stress and anxiety.
+Especially in the case of sexual performance anxiety, for example.
+When this becomes persistent, it can definitely lead to physical symptoms such as erectile dysfunction.
 You could say that, in a sense, impotence becomes a self-perpetuating sexual dysfunction.

 Stress and anxiety may lead to certain lifestyle factors that contribute to or cause ED, including: